“My child comes home tired, dirty, and happy. I so appreciate the level of confidence gained, and now she leads our family hikes!”

 Once Upon a Watershed provides hands-on watershed education, restoration, and stewardship experiences for Kindergarten, 4th , 5th, and 6th grade students in public schools in the Ventura River Watershed.
 This program cultivates a sense of shared responsibility for our environment, instilling confidence and hope by empowering young people to make a real difference at the local watershed scale with guidance from trained Ventura Land Trust conservation biologists.

 Outdoor Field Program

-Ventura Land Trust staff leads environmental education field trips for local students.
-Since 2004, we have introduced thousands of youth to the natural beauty of the Ventura River estuary and have educated them about the importance of protecting this valuable environmental asset.
-By concentrating on watershed science and emphasizing hands-on learning in a beautiful outdoor setting, our goal is to educate the next generation of open space stewards and inspire them protect local fragile ecosystems.
-Ventura Land Trust's field trips teach students about native and invasive plant and animal species, habitat restoration, fire ecology, and the importance of open space preservation and give students the opportunity to help in restoration efforts.
+Since 2004, Ventura Land Trust has introduced thousands of students (middle school, high school, college, and graduate level) to the natural beauty of the Ventura River estuary and educated them about the importance of protecting this valuable environmental asset.
+By emphasizing hands-on learning in a beautiful outdoor setting, staff educates the next generation of land stewards and inspires them protect local ecosystems.
+Ventura Land Trust's field trips teach students about native and invasive plant and animal species, habitat restoration, fire ecology, and the importance of open space preservation.